 Hydraulic cylinders transform the pressure and oil flow in a hydraulic system into work or mechanical force.
 They are used where linear motion is required to move something.
 Hydraulic cylinders are usually double-acting, that is, oil under pressure can be applied to either side of the piston to provide movement in either direction.
 Single acting hydraulic cylinders are sometimes used where the weight of the load is used to return the hydraulic cylinder to the closed position.
 A hydraulic cylinder should be used for pushing and pulling only.
 No bending movements or side loads should be transmitted to the piston rod or the cylinder.

 There are primarily two styles of hydraulic cylinder construction used in industry: tie rod style cylinders and welded body hydraulic cylinders.
-Beyond this, other broad types of hydraulic cylinder design include: telescopic hydraulic cylinders, plunger cylinders, differential hydraulic cylinders, re-phasing hydraulic cylinders and single and double-acting hydraulic cylinders.
+Beyond this, other broad types of hydraulic cylinder design include: telescopic, plunger, differential, re-phasing and single and double-acting hydraulic cylinders.
 Read more here.